 By the numbers

 - Nearly 800.
 The number of UMRA members as of May 2021.
 Includes faculty, staff, spouses, partners, and friends.

 - 8 x 3.
 With the suspension of in-person gatherings due to the COVID-19 pandemic, UMRA turned to offering three, hour-long webinars per month via Zoom in September 2020: two forums and one workshop.
-Eight is the number of monthly programs UMRA hosts annually.
-Programs typically begin with a luncheon or reception and include a featured speaker plus a workshop on the theme of living well in later life.
+Eight is the number of monthly meetings UMRA normally hosts annually.
+In-person programs typically begin with a luncheon or reception and include a featured speaker plus a workshop on the theme of living well in later life.
 Excellent programming has been a hallmark of UMRA since its inception.

 - $30.8 million.
 The total amount contributed (FY12–FY20) by UMRA members to the U’s ongoing “Driven” campaign.

 - 20,000+.
 The number of volunteer hours contributed in service to the University by UMRA members in 2018.

 - 50,000+.
 The number of volunteer hours contributed in service to the community at large by UMRA members in 2018.

-• $5,000.
-Grants of up to $5,000 each are available to U of M retirees through the competitive Professional Development Grants for Retirees program, administered by UMRA and the Office of the Vice President for Research.
+- $4,000.
+Grants of up to $4,000 each are available to U of M retirees in 2020-2021 through the competitive Professional Development Grants for Retirees program, administered by UMRA and the Office of the Vice President for Research.

-• 8.
-The number of newsletters UMRA publishes annually (September–May) and distributes by mail and online at umra.umn.edu/newsletters.
+- 8. The number of newsletters UMRA publishes annually (September–May) and distributed by mail, email and online at umra.umn.edu/newsletters.

-In addition to its eight monthly programs, UMRA offers a variety of group activities, including:
+In addition to its monthly programs, UMRA offers a variety of group activities, including:

 • Armchair Traveler

 • Photo Club